Forgetting Event Order in Higher-Dimensional Automata: Paths in HDAs and sHDAs

-A \emph{path in an HDA} $\mathcal{X}=(X,i_X,F_X)$ is a path in the underlying precubical set $X$ whose first cell is the initial cell $i_X$.
+A \emph{path in an HDA} $\mathcal{X}=(X,i_X)$ is a path in the underlying precubical set $X$ whose first cell is the initial cell $i_X$.
 Similarly, a path in the symmetric HDA $S\mathcal{X}$ is a path in $SX$ whose first cell is $(\id.i_X)$.
 We write $\Path_X \text{ and } \Path_{SX}$ for the sets of all paths in $X$ and $SX$, respectively, and

 for the corresponding sets of paths starting at the initial cell.
 This distinction matters for the semantics below.
-The split--trace and the ipomset label are defined for \emph{all} combinatorial paths in $\Path_X$ and $\Path_{SX}$, independently of the initial cell.
+The ipomset label are defined for \emph{all} combinatorial paths in $\Path_X$ and $\Path_{SX}$, independently of the initial cell.
 By contrast, the ST--trace is defined only for executions, that is, for paths in $\Path_{\mathcal{X}}$ and $\Path_{S\mathcal{X}}$.

 If $\alpha=(x_{0},\varphi_{1},\ldots,\varphi_{n},x_{n}) \quad\text{and}\quad \beta=(y_{0},\psi_{1},\ldots,\psi_{m},y_{m})$ are paths in $X$ or in $SX$ with $x_n=y_0$, their \emph{concatenation} is the path